 Remember that.
 You always have been and always will be.

 So, what did you think of this story?
+Are you inspired to write love letters?
 Please let me know in the comments below!

 Likewise, please share it with someone you love!